 Colleen joined the MCCA in 2023 and is the Association’s Policy Consultant.
 Before coming to MCCA, she was a Research Associate with the American Institutes for Research in Washington, DC.
 She worked on a diverse range of projects on a contract with the National Center for Education Statistics, with a primary focus in higher education.
 She is experienced in postsecondary data analysis, particularly focusing on longitudinal surveys and large national surveys such as IPEDS.
 Colleen earned her B.A. degree in Sociology and Women’s Studies from the University of Michigan in 2018 and is currently completing her master’s degree in public policy from the University of Michigan’s Gerald R. Ford School of Public Policy.

-Adriana Phelan previously served as Vice President for the Michigan Community College Association (MCCA), and recently transitioned to a part-time role as Director of the Michigan New Jobs Training Program.
+Adriana has been with MCCA since 2007.
+She previously served as MCCA Vice President and now is Director of the Michigan New Jobs Training Program.
 Adriana’s professional background includes consulting and public policy research in education and workforce development, and teaching at the University of Michigan.
 Adriana has a Ph.D. in Higher Education Administration from the University of Michigan.